Coping with Pet Loss

 Memorialize Their Pet

 Help your child memorialize their pet by conducting a closure ceremony.
 During the ceremony you and your child can plant a tree in the memory of the pet.
 You can also encourage your child to pen down their thoughts about their deceased pet.
-If you choose to cremate the pet, you can store the cremation ashes in an urn that will always stay with your child as a memory of their beloved pet.
+If you choose to cremate the pet, you can store the cremation ashes in a pet urn that will always stay with your child as a memory of their beloved pet.

 Last Few Words